Ilhan Fandi: Senior

+During a match against Vietnam on 30 December 2022, Ilhan suffered a anterior cruciate ligament injury (ACL) in his left knee and was slide-lined throughout most of 2023.
+On 2 October that year, Ilhan was called up to the 2026 FIFA World Cup qualifiers against Guam on 12 and 17 October 2023.
+On 18 November 2025, in a crucial winner-takes-all tie away against Hong Kong, Ilhan scored and assisted in a come-back 2–1 win for the Lions as Singapore secured qualification for the 2027 AFC Asian Cup.
+This marked the first time Singapore qualified for the AFC Asian Cup through a full qualification campaign on merit and their first appearance at the tournament since 1984.

 Style of play

 Ilhan plays as an attacking midfielder, noted for his footwork, coordination and composure as cited by Singapore football legend, Noh Alam Shah.
 In the 2020 season, he was given the role as a false 9 as he "has really good technique and good reading of the game", pointed out by head coach Nazri Nasir.

 Personal life

 Ilhan is the third son of Singaporean footballing legend Fandi Ahmad and South African model Wendy Jacobs.
-His brothers, Irfan and Ikhsan, are also footballers playing for BG Pathum United.
-He has an older sister Iman and a younger brother Iryan who plays for Hougang United under-17.
+His brothers, Irfan and Ikhsan, are also footballers.
+Irfan is playing for Port while Ikhsan is playing for BG Pathum United, both in the Thai League 1.
+He has an older sister Iman, who is a singer, actress and model, and a younger brother Iryan who plays for Young Lions.
+His grandfather, Ahmad Wartam, was an ex-national goalkeeper.
+Hafiz Abu Sujad and the national team's physiotherapist Nurhafizah are the cousins of his father Fandi Ahmad.